 Retry Sending Emails

-You can set the limit to the number of attempts to send a single email (i.e., email for a particular recipient) after SMTP error.
+Specify how many times JungleMail should retry sending a single email after an unexpected SMTP error.
 If the number is set to 1, JungleMail will try to resend once, and then will move on to the email for the next recipient.

 Email Sending Error Handling

 Set the maximum allowable number of sequential errors in a single thread before JungleMail will terminate a newsletter processing.
 If JungleMail encounters multiple sending errors in a row, most likely there's something wrong with newsletter or system configuration, meaning that the rest of the emails will not go through either.
 To save resources, you can limit the sequential error number and make JungleMail terminate the newsletter if this limit is reached.